GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 On desktop the notification will look like this:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/VF32ZZXDZj2xO7dJdR3W.png", alt="Notification with image on Chrome on Linux", width="800", height="554" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/VF32ZZXDZj2xO7dJdR3W.png", alt="Notification with image on Chrome on Linux.", width="800", height="554" %}

 On Android the cropping and ratio are different.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/xF6oPjieHKCqtvrsWfM7.png", alt="Notification with image on Chrome for Android", width="380", height="340" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/xF6oPjieHKCqtvrsWfM7.png", alt="Notification with image on Chrome for Android.", width="380", height="340" %}

 Given the differences in ratio between desktop and mobile, it's extremely hard to suggest guidelines.